 At first, I wasn’t sure how to conclude this post.
 There’s no definitive explanation of why we believe we’ve had paranormal encounters, though there are hints at some factors.
 At first, I was inclined to suggest that ghosts don’t like being researched and purposely piss about with the results any time someone tries to do an experiment.

-But then, as I was writing this, I showed my utterly ghost-unbelieving boyfriend the title and he said that he thought it depended on whether we were talking about perception or sensation.
+But then, as I was writing this, my utterly ghost-unbelieving boyfriend said that he thought whether ghosts exist depended on whether we were talking about perception or sensation.
 This hadn’t occurred to me, but I think he’s right.
 He’s referring to one of the big problems of psychology: is my subjective experience of the world anything like your subjective experience of the world?

 Information is coming into your brain via your senses all the time.
 Here’s some of the sensory information that both my boyfriend and I are experiencing right now: the give of the sofa we’re sitting on, the temperature of the air in the room, and the noise of two Americans commentating on Super Mario 64 speedrun bingo (we’re big ol’ nerds in this house – though I’m not sure that you expected anything else given that I literally write about psychology for fun).
 The information coming in via each of our separate sets of senses is, broadly speaking, similar, but we might be making quite radically different interpretations of that information.
 For example, as he runs hot and I run cold, the room feels warmer to him than it does to me.
 This is the difference between sensation (information) and perception (interpretation).

 Whether ghosts exist, then, is perhaps a matter of perception.
-Two people might both experience a weird electromagnetic field, but one person might think, feels weird in here and the other person might think, this place is haunted.
-So here’s what I think: ghosts do exist, but possibly only perceptually speaking.
+Two people might both experience a strong electromagnetic field, but one person might think, feels weird in here and the other person might think, this place is haunted.
+So here’s my conclusion: ghosts do exist, but possibly only perceptually speaking.

 [ii] Persinger, M. A. (1993).
 Vectorial cerebral hemisphericity as differential sources for the sensed presence, mystical experiences and religious conversions.
 Perceptual and Motor Skills, 76(3), 915-930.